AppalachiaInteractive/com.appalachia.legal/legal/OpenSource.md

 - [Third Party Notices](#third-party-notices)
 - [Directory-Based Hierarchical Licensing](#directory-based-hierarchical-licensing)

-If you are the copyright, trademark, servicemark, or intellectual-property holder for something included in this project, and you do not feel that its use is adhering to your licensing terms, please immediately contact `admin (at) appalachiainteractive.com` so the issue can be addressed.
+If you are the copyright, trademark, servicemark, or intellectual-property holder for something included in this project, and you do not feel that its use is adhering to your licensing terms, please immediately contact `privacy@appalachiainteractive.com` so the issue can be addressed.

 ### Copyright